 I’m sure we’ve all come across some people and brands that have an amazing presence on social media.
 Their profiles look eye-catching and they’re very engaging.
 What’s more, they come off as very trustworthy people.

 Regardless of whether you’re an influencer, a brand, or just a “regular” person, we all want a positive social media reputation.

 According to BrightLocal, 88% of consumers trust online reviews from other customers just as much as they would word of mouth recommendations from peers.

 Let’s take a look at how to navigate these tricky waters and manage your social media reputation better:

 What is Social Media Reputation Management?

 Social media reputation management can be described as building and monitoring your presence on social media in order to improve brand sentiment.

-There are a few perks of managing your social media presence.
+There are a few perks of managing your social media reputation.
 The least of which is an enhanced image of your brand on social networks.
 It’s also a good way for other people to learn about you beyond simple word of mouth.

 You can even leverage social media to set yourself apart from the competition by directly interacting with your social media followers.